imjakedaniels/animated_leafs_graphs/README.md

 This project gathers tweets with `rtweet` that contains #TMLTalk, #LeafsForever, Leafs, leaf's, #leafs, or #goleafsgo.

-I use `lubridate` to round the tweet's timestamp to the nearest 5 minute interval.
+I use `lubridate` to round the tweet's timestamp into 2 minute intervals.

 Then I use `tidytext` to tokenize all the tweets into individual words then apply [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to find the most important word at each interval.